conda-forge/miniforge/README.md

 ### Non-interactive install

-For non-interactive usage, look at the options by running the following
+For non-interactive usage, look at the options by running the following:

     bash Miniforge3-Linux-x86_64.sh -h   # or similar for other installers for unix platforms